 We believe in excellence.
 We believe that strong teaching habits require practice, time and coaching.
 Thus, the Elementary Teacher Preparation Program is a planned program.
 The program includes being formally admitted to the College of Education in your TE 301 Pre-Internship year.
 It also includes the successful completion of at least 20 credits within the Elementary Teacher Preparation Program.
 The classes that you take as part of the program include practical field experiences that allow you to use what you learn in the college classroom and apply it in a school setting—sometimes even the very next day!
 Finally, the program includes graduate-level course work during your internship year to help you further connect theory with actual teaching practice.

 The internship phase of MSU's Elementary Teacher Preparation Program is universally recognized as unparalleled and first-class.
 We have placed interns in school districts all over the Lansing, Detroit Metropolitan and Grand Rapids areas.
-Furthermore, MSU has developed strong relationships with schools in Chicago, as well as schools in international locations like Dubai and South Africa.
+Furthermore, MSU has developed strong relationships with schools in Chicago.
 With so many internship placements and possibilities, we strive to place our interns in schools and locations which are tailored to their strengths and desire to grow into their teaching profession.